-The maintenance income free area (MIFA) is the amount of maintenance income the applicant can receive in relation to the student, before it affects the rate of Additional Boarding Allowance.
+The maintenance income free area (MIFA) is the amount of maintenance income the applicant and their partner (if applicable) can receive in relation to the student, before it affects the rate of Additional Boarding Allowance.

 The MIFA for AIC draws on some of the principles and thresholds that are used to calculate the Family Tax Benefit (FTB) Part A maintenance income free area.